Muscle Tissue Is Considered A Tissue Because

 • Interdependence – the activity of one cell often influences the behavior of its neighbors, creating a coordinated response.

 When these criteria are satisfied, the cell cluster can be classified as a tissue.
-Muscle tissue fulfills each of these conditions, making it a textbook example of a true tissue Took long enough..
+Muscle tissue fulfills each of these conditions, making it a textbook example of a true tissue The details matter here.
+Which is the point..

 Types of Muscle Tissue and Their Shared TraitsMuscle tissue is traditionally divided into three major categories, each with distinct structural and functional attributes, yet all share the core tissue-defining properties.